-Consumers interested in B2B products and/or services typically have complex decision-making processes due to the greater risk and impact of their purchase.
-Not to mention, many times there are multiple decision-makers with varying priorities.
-That’s why, when it comes to an effective B2B design strategy, being transparent and including as much information as possible is important.
-Information like pricing, features, resources, learning materials, contact information, forms, and more, help nurture the B2B buyer through the marketing funnel to a sale, and your website’s design should help make this all very easy to access.
+Consumers interested in B2B products and/or services typically have complex decision-making processes.
+There’s a greater risk and impact involved in their purchase, not to mention, there are often multiple decision-makers with varying priorities.
+That’s why when it comes to effective B2B website design being transparent, having a clear goal, and highlighting the right information for your audience is important.
+Information like case studies, pricing, features, templates, learning materials, contact information, forms, and more help nurture the B2B buyer through the marketing funnel to a sale, and your website’s design should help make this all very easy to access.

-In this article, we’ll explore these B2B website design concepts and the best practices you can apply to your website that will help your business generate more sales through a customer-focused and well-designed website.
+In this article, we’ll explore B2B website design concepts and best practices you can apply for a more customer-focused experience.

 Your website should focus on meeting your potential clients’ needs and solving their pain points.